 - 2018 – 150th Anniversary of the founding of the Toronto Astronomical Society (forerunner of the RASC)

-The History Committee shall consist of at least three members of the Society.
+The History Committee shall consist of up to 12 members of the Society.

 The History Committee shall:

-- administer the Society's collection of books, manuscripts, instruments, periodicals, letters, and photographs, and ensure that they are adequately stored, catalogued, and cared for,
+- administer the Society’s collection of books, documents, images, specimens, artifacts, and instruments in manuscript, print, electronic, and other media, and ensure that they are adequately stored, catalogued, and preserved;

 To reach the committee you may e-mail the History Committee Chair.